 What does it take to make live sound work?

 You can think of live engineering as a traffic cop.
 A musical group will typically direct various sounds to the audience through amplifiers.

 It has a compact design, which is ideal for studio and stage recording.
-Its extended frequency makes it ideal for vocal recordings and other high and low-frequency musical instruments.
+Its extended frequency range makes it perfect for recording vocals and other high- and low-frequency sounds.

 AKG D5 offers an excellent, consistent sound.
 The electret microphone used in this vocal mic is resistant to electromagnetic interference.
-It can withstand strong radio frequency signals that are present during the recording without deterioration.
+It can keep working even when strong radio frequency sounds are around during the recording.

 It is a top choice professional studios use in live music.
 If you have any questions about the AKG D5, please recent comments below.